HaikuTeam/animator/QA.md

-Cmd+S should not publish the project, but should display an info toast Eventually the "other" option (for GIF) becomes clickable and shows correct info If I try to publish while offline, it fails immediately instead of appearing to try to publish
+Cmd+S should not publish the project, but should display an info toast Eventually the "other" option (for GIF) becomes clickable and shows correct info If I try to publish while offline, it fails immediately instead of appearing to try to publish If I am over my private project limit and try to publish a private project, I receive a public opt-in warning